bazelbuild/bazel/docs/getting-started.md

   examples/
   my-project/
   tools/
+  third_party/
   WORKSPACE
 ```

 You can rename _base_workspace/_ to something more descriptive, if you prefer.
+The
+tools/ and third_party/ directories can be symlinked into the workspace, or they
+can be copied in whole, but must be named tools/ and third_party/ respectively.

 Sanity Check: Building an Example
 ---------------------------------